 - Include the dimensions and metrics you need for reporting, you can request up tp three Dimensions and seven Metrics (calculated fields are not counted against the seven metrics limit, but base values needed for calculations are).

-2] Review if the data you need can be accessed through Live Call Widgets.
+2] Review if the data you need can be accessed through On Demand widgets.

 - Similar to the Smart Connector option above, this will allow you to get to your data fast.

 - This path has some limitations on which TapClicks features can be applied to the data set.
-For example, you cannot currently use Channels with live call data sets.
+For example, you cannot currently use Channels with On Demand data sets (now called on-demand data sets).

 3] Submit a request to the product team to evaluate bringing this data into the Instant On connector.